ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 ### Art.
 9. Methodology of payment
 1. The CLIENT shall repay the SERVICE PROVIDER in the form of the cryptocurrency "Bitcoin".
 2. The amount of Bitcoin received will be calculated as the equivalent of  {{provider_fee}} USD in accordance with the daily exchange rate of Bitcoin to dollar, listed on coinmarketcap.com.
 All prices are exclusive VAT.
-3. The CLIENT shall repay the SERVICE PROVIDER in a maximum of 14 days after the service has been completed.
+3. The CLIENT shall repay the SERVICE PROVIDER in a maximum of 14 days after the service has been completed and the information gathered by SERVICE PROVIDER transfered to the CLIENT as agreed upon in Art.7 of this contract.

 ### Art.10.
 Proof of payment
 PROVIDER shall issue a proof of the received cryptocurrency as stated in Art.7.5. of this contract.